c4lliope/rfcs/021-team-credential-managers/proposal.md

 necessary for authenticating with the credential manager.

-A var source's `config` may use `((vars))` to obtain its own credentials, either by using a different var source or by using the global credential manager.
+A var source's `config` may use `((vars))` to obtain its own credentials, either by using a different var source or by using the globally configured credential manager.

 ## `((var))` syntax